itsvinitjain/itsvinitjain/README.md

 ## I'm a Developer !

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Vue.js
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Grow my Linkedin
+- 🥅 2022 Goals: Grow my Linkedin
-- 🏖️ Would love to make a deal in Real Estate
-- ⚡ Fun fact: I love to play CSGO
+- ⚡ Fun fact: I love to talk about Real Estate

 ### Connect with me: